energietransitie/needforheat-living-room-module-firmware/README.md

 If you want to use a receiver to test this code, you can uncomment line 16 in `platformio.ini`: `#build_flags = -D ESP_NOW_RECEIVER`.
 Flash it to your chosen device and it will behave as a receiver.

 ### Changes necessary to get ESP-NOW working
-To use the ESP-NOW code acting as the sender (i.e. the CO₂-measurement device), you only have to make sure Bluetooth is disabled in sdkconfig.
+To use the ESP-NOW code acting as the sender (i.e. the CO₂-measurement device), please make sure Bluetooth is disabled in `co2_sensor/sdkconfig` (`CONFIG_BT_ENABLED=n`).
 It is possbile to use the contents of `co2_sensor/sdkconfig.espnow`.

 ESP-NOW is configured by powering on the measurement device.
 After the device is powered on for the very first time, it will wait for the receiver to send, via ESP-NOW, its MAC-address and Wi-Fi channel.
-This is called pairing.

 ### Changes necessary to get HTTPS working
-In order for HTTPS to work on your device you need to change something in the sdkconfig file.
+In order for HTTPS to work on your device please make sure to enable Bluetooth in `co2_sensor/sdkconfig` (`CONFIG_BT_ENABLED=y`).
+It is possible to use the contents of `co2_sensor/sdkconfig.https` and copy these to `co2_sensor/sdkconfig`.

+you need to change something in the sdkconfig file.
 In Visual Studio Code, go to 'Explorer' (CTRL + SHIFT + E).
 Then, navigate to the folder 'co2_sensor'.
 In this folder, search for a .txt file called 'sdkconfig.https'.
 Copy everything from this file (CTRL + A), then go to the .txt file 'sdkconfig'.
 In this file, remove everything and then paste the text you just copied from 'sdkconfig.https'.
 Now, you can use the CO₂ measurement device with HTTPS.

 ## Features